CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 - @param {string} drawId - id of drawDefinition within which structure is found
 - @param {string} structureId - id of structure of drawPosition
 - @param {number} drawPosition - number of drawPosition for which actions are to be returned
+- @param {boolean} replaceWithBye - boolean whether or not to replace with BYE
+- @param {string} entryStatus - change the entry status of the removed participant to either ALTERNATE or WITHDRAWN

 ---